The Iconography Guild of St. Theodosia was formed January 2012

 We will be mixing egg tempera pigments, comparing and applying different “recipes” of flesh tones, exploring how they blend on both charts and partial faces.
 Some minor supplies are needed and the guild has a few practice boards available, first-come basis or use watercolor paper.
 Let me know you’re coming.

-Cost: Donations are most welcome, to our church’s building fund.
+Cost: Donations are most welcome, to our church’s icon/building fund.

 We've had a busy year so far in 2019, continuing our projects, building our lending library, and hosting another successful icon workshop week with Fr.
 Igumen Mefodii.
 Please see our parish calendar pages for dates and changes to our meeting schedules.
 In May, Fr.
 Mefodii returns to lead a mini workshop/lecture on Architecture in Iconography.